 death because He is life – Jesus is the living one, like a coiled

-until it got tired of holding Him down and had to release Him.
-Whatever pushes on Jesus Christ
+until it got tired and had to released Him.
+Whatever pushes on Jesus runs out of time and energy, and eventually

 spring!
 Death